bramd/python-ernie/README.md

 Todo
 ---------

-I'll be the first to admin I am still new to Python.
-So if I am way off on best practices in Python, let me know!

 1. Update exception handling to return traceback
 1. Ensure correct handling around read operations
 1. See if I can clean up the way you define your modules